Part I: Python Fundamentals

 main.py

-The if/else block at the end is your first piece of engineering logic in Python.
-The code checks whether the well is safe and reports the result.
-That is not a toy example --- it is the same check a drilling engineer performs before every operation.
+The if/else block at the end is your first piece of engineering logic in Python: it checks whether the well is under control and reports the result, the same check a drilling engineer makes before every operation.

 Applying the Calculation: A Well Planning Table